 6. Not Expressing Opinions

-You may frequently defer sharing your opinion, whether with friends or your significant other.
-This tendency leads to feeling invisible, a reaction that only further fuels passive aggressive behavior.
+You may frequently defer sharing your opinion.
+This can happen with friends or with your significant other.
+This tendency leads to feeling invisible, a reaction that only further fuels passive-aggressive behavior.

 Passive Aggressive Behavior: The Good News